4 August 2026, 14:21

 26. Hunting and hunters: Psychoanalysis

-27. A researcher finds a specific pattern in the brains of serial killers (NZZ)
+27. A researcher finds a particular pattern in the brains of serial killers (NZZ)

 28. The brain